Back to Blog

 The API supports templates with a template language, server-side rendering, and metadata tagging.
 The webhook system is reliable and covers all email events.
 Debugging tools (message streams, activity feed) make it easy to trace what happened to any email.

-• Higher cost per email than some competitors
+• Cons: Marketing/broadcast features are basic, no automation sequences, no behavioral triggers, higher cost per email than some competitors

 4. Amazon SES